-You can read this poem with your child to discuss what represents the “concrete” in her life.
-What are her obstacles?
-Next, discuss how your child can “break through concrete” like the rose.
-What can she do to overcome her obstacles and reach her dreams?
+You can read this poem with your child to discuss what represents the concrete represents in their lives.
+What are their obstacles?
+Next, discuss how your child can “breakthrough concrete” like the rose.
+What can they do to overcome their obstacles and reach their dreams?

 5. Teach About Grit Through Literature

 Similarly, you can help your child learn about grit by reading relevant books, poems, or short stories.